 One of the most popular outdoor activities on the island, stretching your legs and hiking the Confederation Trail is a great way to get up close and personal with PEI nature.

 The Confederation Trail is a 273km (169 miles) extremely flat trail that runs tip-to-tip on the island — Elmira to Tignish — and can be completed by either hiking or bicycle.

 With branch trails running off the main drag, there are plenty of options for small towns to stay in and restaurants to check out.
 The Confederation Trail is a great way to see a ton of PEI’s natural beauty and get some (okay, a ton of) exercise in while you do it.

 The first — Cape Bear Lighthouse — is my personal favorite.
 Located in eastern PEI along the Northumberland Strait, 3-story Cape Bear Lighthouse was built in 1881 and has guided sailors home ever since.
-On a clear day, you can see straight over to Nova Scotia’s Cape Breton Island, PEI’s rocky red coastline, and there may even be some seals lounging around.
+On a clear day, you can see Nova Scotia’s Cape Breton Island, and PEI’s rocky red coastline, and there may even be some seals lounging around.

 For a premier red sand experience on the island, head over to King’s Castle Provincial Park — it’s located just 10km (6.2 miles) down the road from Cape Bear Lighthouse (near Murray River along the Points East Coastal Drive) and is a must for outdoor lovers.

 The park features campgrounds, easy walking trails, and a very cool red sand beach — it’s awesome both for photo ops and for lazy afternoons.